Fascine: Early military use

-A hundred years later, during the Napoleonic Wars, fascines were still in regular use – billhooks, used for cutting branches and saplings, were standard issue for riflemen – but appear to have been used defensively rather than for crossing trenches.
-In 1806-7 the French General Vandamme besieged Breslau with the assistance of his engineer Colonel Blein.
+A hundred years later, during the Napoleonic Wars of 1803 to 1815, fascines were still in regular use – billhooks, used for cutting branches and saplings, were standard issue for riflemen – but appear to have been used defensively rather than for crossing trenches.
+In 1806–07 the French General Vandamme besieged Breslau with the assistance of his engineer Colonel Blein.
 When crossing enemy trenches, Blein used boats, trestles and ladders covered with boards to cross enemy entrenchments – when his account mentions fascines it is along with gabions as a defensive element.

 World Wars

 Tanks in World War I, namely the British Mark IV, started the practice of carrying fascines on the roof, to be deployed to fill trenches that would otherwise be an obstacle to the tank.
 These were constructed from the traditional bundles of brushwood used to make fascines since Roman times.
 Although these were cumbersome to deploy they proved an effective gap-crossing device and were used widely by the tanks of the day that weighed up to about 30 tons.

 In World War II the use of fascines continued as a gap-crossing device and within the British Army these were launched from the Churchill AVRE – a Royal Engineer derivative of the standard Churchill tank (40 tons).